Select Page

 Family Court Hearings

-When you begin Family Law proceedings, you may be required to attend court many times before your matter is set down for trial.
+When you begin family law proceedings, you may be required to attend Court multiple times before your matter is ready for trial.
+Each appearance has a specific purpose, and understanding the types of hearings involved can help manage your expectations.

 There are several types of family court hearings, including: